spezialis/tangibles_worlds/README.md

 - [ ] Think about what could happen if someone put his hands in two differents box.
 - [ ] Animate each world.
 - [ ] Lights.
-- [ ] End of the experience.
+- [ ] End of the experience:
-	- [ ] Name of the project and credits.
+	- [ ] Check when all the worlds are completely explored.
+	- [x] Show credits.
 	- [ ] Restart the experience each time some one remove the VR headset.
 - [ ] Bunch of others things on the scripts:
 	- [ ] Animate lights.